Entropic turnpike estimates for the kinetic Schr\"odinger problem: Introduction and statement of the main results

 \begin{prop} Grant \ref{H1},~\ref{H3}.
 Then, for all $T>0$, \ref{KSP} and \ref{KSPd} admit unique solutions $\mu^T,\rmP^T$ with $\mu^T= ((X_0,V_0),(X_T,V_T))_{\#}\rmP^T$ and there exist two non-negative measurable functions $f^T,\,g^T$ on $\RD$ such that Moreover, $f^T,g^T$ solve the Schr\"odinger system:

-\end{prop} For \ref{KFSPd}, the $fg$-decomposition is a direct consequence of known results, see e.g. \cite{ruschendorf1993note}, whereas the case \ref{KSP} requires some more work.
-We remark here that for both dual representation of the cost and the $fg$-decomposition the strict convexity of $U$ and its smoothness are not really necessary.
-A bounded Hessian would suffice.
-Nevertheless, since the convex case is the one we will be interested in later on, we prefer not to insist on this point.
+\end{prop} For \ref{KFSP} and \ref{KFSPd}, the uniqueness of solutions (hereafter $\bar\mu^T$ and $\bar\rmP^T$ respectively) and the $fg$-decomposition are a direct consequence of known results, see e.g. \cite{ruschendorf1993note}, whereas the case \ref{KSP} requires some more work.
+We remark here that for both dual representation of the cost and the $fg$-decomposition the strict convexity of $U$ and its smoothness are not really necessary, a bounded Hessian would suffice.